 The University strictly prohibits any form of retaliation against any student or applicant who requests an accommodation, reports or participates in the investigation of a complaint, or otherwise exercises rights secured by this policy.

 Students who have concerns about a granted service, accommodation, modification of a University practice or requirement, are encouraged to bring those concerns or complaints to the attention of the appropriate campus personnel, e.g., faculty, campus director, or professors for immediate resolution.
-Complaints or appeals related specifically to services for students with disabilities provided by The Office of Disability Services- Accessible Education also known as The Office should be immediately brought to the attention of the appropriate campus personnel.
-The Director of The Office of Disability Services will review the matter and attempt to informally resolve the situation.
+Complaints or appeals related specifically to services for students with disabilities provided by The Office of Accessible Education and Counseling Servicesn also known as The Office should be immediately brought to the attention of the appropriate campus personnel.
+The Assistant Vice Chancellor of the Office of Accessible Education and Counseling Services will review the matter and attempt to informally resolve the situation.
 In the event that the matter cannot be resolved, students have the right to use the University's grievance/appeal procedures.

-Any petition, grievance or appeal denied by The Office of Disability or the ADA Committee may further appeal directly to the Office of the Vice Chancellor of Enrollment and Student Affairs for reconsideration.
+Any petition, grievance or appeal denied by The Office of Accessible Education and Counseling Services or the ADA Committee may further appeal directly to the Office of the Vice Chancellor of Enrollment and Student Affairs for reconsideration.
 If the student is dissatisfied with decision of the Office the Vice Chancellor of Enrollment and Student Affairs he/she may file a complaint with the University's Equal Employment Opportunity Officer (EOO).
 The EEO will investigate the complaint in accordance with the procedures as set forth in the University's Harassment and Discrimination Policy.

 Although students are encouraged to attempt to resolve grievances using the University process, they have the right to file any grievance directly with the Office for Civil Rights (OCR).
 Complaints filed with the OCR must be filed within 180 days from the time the incident occurred.